-It is now the end of March — if you are like the masses, you likely have not been keeping up with your New Year’s resolution.
+It is now the beginning of April — if you are like the masses, you likely have not been keeping up with your New Year’s resolution.

 The reason why, that habits are hard to create and then sustain, is an excellent lesson for instructional design and teaching.